 Sometimes, in order to avoid the dissatisfaction of ratings and disputes, companies will go all in with the concept of "let the buyer beware."

 In the early 2000s, sales company Bargainland exploded onto the online scene.
 They offered massive amounts of goods in various states of quality.
-They racked up huge sales on the online platform Ebay and quickly became a Powerseller, but their feedback rating was dismal.
+They racked up huge sales on the online platform eBay and quickly became Powerseller, but their feedback rating was dismal.
 They were open about what they were selling, often offering boxes of items with little description of the contents.
 Many buyers saw it as a sort of lottery, never knowing what they might get and willing to take a chance.
 Others were not so pleased and left poor reviews - Bargainland's ratings plummeted.

 Eventually, the company left Ebay and began their own auction website Bidtopia with the motto "don't blame the platypus," referring to their mascot.
 The tongue-in-cheek motto was meant to express the fun of the "grab bag" approach to sales.
-Bidtopia became immensely popular with their simple system; if a customer paid for their auction they received a point, if not, they lost a point on their reputation.
+Bidtopia became immensely popular with their simple system; if a customer paid for their auction, they received a point; if not, they lost a point on their reputation.

 What rights do you have as an online buyer?

-So if going to crab court isn't an option, as a buyer, what do you do if you have an issue with an online purchase?
+So if going to crab court isn't an option, what do you do as a buyer if you have an issue with an online purchase?

 Online purchase resolution process

 Most online and auction platforms have very detailed dispute resolution processes that usually begin with contacting the seller.
-The majority of sellers are highly concerned with their ratings and reviews so they will quickly respond and work to remedy the problem.
+The majority of sellers are highly concerned with their ratings and reviews, so they will quickly respond and work to remedy the problem.
 If they do not, reach out to the sales platform.
 Most sites have a form-based system that will quickly get you a remedy.